astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Returns

-True if the value is either within the range specified or equal to either of the bounds; false otherwise.
+`true` if the value is either within the range specified or equal to either of the bounds; `false` otherwise.

 ##### Parameters